Updated on December 13, 2024

 Smoking involves high temperatures and pressure, which can affect the mouth tissues.
 This may lead to a white ‘cracked’ appearance with red dots on your palate.
 It can also irritate the small salivary glands on your mouth’s roof.

 This condition has many names, including nicotine stomatitis, tobacco stomatitis, or smoker’s palate.
+Some people may not know they have this condition.
+Fortunately, you can identify it through a routine dental or physical examination.

 The only way to treat nicotine stomatitis is to stop smoking.
 Once you stop smoking, your symptoms should clear up within 1 to 2 weeks.
 Consult with your doctor if the symptoms persist.